lisenser/lisenser-js-sdk/README.md

 - isActive (boolean): Indicates whether the license is currently active.
 - status (string): The current status of the license.
 One of 'expired', 'active', 'invalid', or 'no-key'.
 - daysToExpiry (number | null): The number of days until the license expires, if applicable. null if the license is not set to expire.
+- isConflict (boolean | undefined): Indicates whether the License has been activated by a different machine.

 ### TrialStatus